-- “9 more ways to fail with AI” from the Chief Data Officer at Abe.ai
+- “9 More Ways to Fail With AI” by the Chief Data Officer at Abe.ai

-Full disclosure if you’re new to Lexalytics: we provide a data analytics platform that uses AI and machine learning for natural language processing.
-But the stories and the advice presented here are relevant for anyone involved in AI/machine learning.
+Full disclosure if you’re new to Lexalytics: we provide a software platform that uses AI and machine learning to help people analyze text documents, including tweets, reviews and contracts.
+But the stories and the advice presented here are relevant for anyone involved in AI/machine learning – and anyone else, really.

 Fail: Microsoft’s AI Chatbot Corrupted by Twitter Trolls